• Home

 • Lack of control and autonomy: Individuals and institutions using CeFi have limited control over their financial transactions and assets.
 They must rely on centralized institutions for financial decisions, reducing autonomy in managing their finances.

-Unlike a centralized financial system, DeFi operates on a set of unique principles that unlock new possibilities for financial inclusion, transparency, and innovation.
-Let's consider the key characteristics that determine DeFi and set it apart.
+Whats DeFi peculiarities?
+Comparing CeFi vs DeFi, DeFi operates on a set of unique principles that unlock new possibilities for financial inclusion, transparency, and innovation.
+Let's consider the key characteristics and benefits of DeFi.

 Examples of DeFi